e-harsley/Golang-Wallet-Backend-In-Memory-/README.md

 - This project intentionally avoids external dependencies for clarity.
 - The in-memory repository is suitable for demos and tests; swap it for a real database-backed implementation for production use.

-### License
-MIT or similar — specify as needed for your use case.